A framework for making sense of metrics in technical organizations

 drawing

 This is indeed a challenging situation to find oneself.
 It means that one cannot rely upon an easy, automated way to assess the state of the system and to make decisions.
 One may feel lost at sea without a compass!
-But, I would argue that this situation can be navigated, and to do so, one must first acknowledge that one is lost!
-Once the limitations are acknowledged, organizations can plan around them rather than unknowingly optimize a poor proxy.
+But, I would argue that this situation can be navigated, but to do so, one must first acknowledge that one is lost!
+Once the limitations are acknowledged, one can devise a plan and allocate a budget for sampling the value function.